jamesCodes808/401-final/README.md

 Make a list of each parson’s strengths.

-- James: Adaptable
+- James: Adaptable, communication
-- Ethan:
+- Ethan: Technical ability, problem solving

 How can you best utilize these strengths in the execution of your project?

-- We will help each other through the process using our different strengths to cover another's possible weaknesses and learn from each other wherever possible.
+- Together, we will assist one another throughout the journey, leveraging our unique abilities to compensate for potential shortcomings and share knowledge from each other whenever feasible.

 In which professional competencies do you each want to develop greater strength?

 - James: Understanding documentation and being better at coding in general
-- Ethan:
+- Ethan: Organization, vision of project

 Knowing that every person in your team needs to understand the code, how do you plan to approach the day-to-day development?

-- We will do our best to write idiomatic and meaningful code, so it is understandable by everyone on the group
+- We will strive to produce code that is both idiomatic and meaningful, ensuring comprehension for all members of the team.

 </details>